-Explore the magical island of Tasmania, visit the Great Barrier Reef and Uluru.
+Explore the magical island of Tasmania, and visit the Great Barrier Reef and Uluru.
 Enjoy Queensland’s Daintree Rainforest and Kakadu National Park from Darwin.
-Enjoy the wildlife on Kangaroo Island or head west and explore the Kimberley, Exmouth and the Ningaloo Reef with its world-class snorkelling and diving.
+Enjoy the wildlife on Kangaroo Island or head west and explore the Kimberley, Exmouth, and the Ningaloo Reef with its world-class snorkeling and diving.
 Make your stay in Australia memorable by booking into one of the best luxury lodges on this continent.
 Here is our pick of the very best.

 1. Peppers Cradle Mountain Lodge

 Peppers Cradle Mountain Lodge is widely considered one of Australia’s most iconic wilderness experiences.
-It has previously been selected as one of the Lonely Planet’s ‘Top 10 Extraordinary Places in the World to Stay’ and more recently was awarded the Conde Nast Traveller Readers’ Choice Top 25 Resorts in Australia and the South Pacific.
+It was previously selected as one of the Lonely Planet’s ‘Top 10 Extraordinary Places in the World to Stay’ and was recently awarded the Conde Nast Traveller Readers’ Choice Top 25 Resorts in Australia and the South Pacific.

-It’s a place of breathtaking beauty, unspoilt nature and all the peace and quiet you could possibly wish for.
-Whether you’re a nature lover, keen walker or just want to leave the daily grind behind you, a stay at the Peppers Cradle Mountain Lodge, at the edge of the park, is an experience you won’t forget in a hurry.
+It’s a place of breathtaking beauty, unspoiled nature, and all the peace and quiet you could possibly wish for.
+Whether you’re a nature lover, a keen walker, or just want to leave the daily grind behind you, a stay at the Peppers Cradle Mountain Lodge at the edge of the park is an experience you won’t forget in a hurry.

-Originally built as a home in the early 1900s, the hotel now comprises of guest cabins dotted around the rustic style lodge.
-The lodge boasts a host of facilities including the Tavern Bar & Bistro, offering a rustic tavern atmosphere with a roaring log fire, the Weindorfer Library with deep leather chairs and a crackling fire and a boutique selling local crafts and souvenirs.
+Originally built as a home in the early 1900s, the hotel now comprises guest cabins dotted around the rustic style lodge.
+The lodge boasts a host of facilities, including the Tavern Bar & Bistro, offering a rustic tavern atmosphere with a roaring log fire, the Weindorfer Library with deep leather chairs, and a crackling fire, and a boutique selling local crafts and souvenirs.

-The Highland Restaurant has been recognised as one of Tasmania’s premier dining experiences, featuring the very best of Tasmanian food and wine.
+The Highland Restaurant has been recognized as one of Tasmania’s premier dining experiences, featuring the very best of Tasmanian food and wine.
 For more casual dining, try the Tavern Bar and Bistro.
-This place has a cosy and rustic atmosphere with a roaring log fire, pool table and TV.
-It is a great place to grab lunch, dinner, afternoon tea or just a drink or two in the evening.
+This place has a cozy and rustic atmosphere with a roaring log fire, pool table, and TV.
+It is a great place to grab lunch, dinner, afternoon tea, or just a drink or two in the evening.
 If wine and cheese is your thing, make sure you book one of the nightly wine and cheese tastings, which showcase some of the best gourmet produce that Tasmania has to offer.

-There is a range of different accommodation available at the hotel.
+There is a range of different accommodations available at the hotel.
 Pencil Pine Cabins are closest to the Lodge, and some have balconies and views of the lake or bushland.
-Decorated in contemporary style, they feature queen size beds, armchairs and a coffee table and wood-fire look gas heaters.
-These rooms also benefit from a minibar, tea and coffee making facilities, a CD player, hairdryer and daily housekeeping service.
+Decorated in contemporary style, they feature queen size beds, armchairs, a coffee table, and wood-fire look gas heaters.
+These rooms also benefit from a minibar, tea and coffee making facilities, a CD player, hairdryer, and daily housekeeping service.

-For a more relaxing time, wind down at the Waldheim Alpine Spa, which has a wide range of spa and massage treatments available, as well as a steam room, sauna and hot tub, and views of King Billy pines and fresh mountain streams.
+For a more relaxing time, wind down at the Waldheim Alpine Spa, which has a wide range of spa and massage treatments available, a steam room, sauna, and hot tub, and views of King Billy pines fresh mountain streams.